 What is oxymetazoline?

 Oxymetazoline is a medication in nasal sprays (sprayed into nostrils) and topical preparations (applied to skin).
-Oxymetazoline is used treat nasal congestion, eye inflammation, and skin redness.
-It works by constricting blood vessels (making the blood vessels smaller).
-Oxymetazoline can be found in prescription products and in many over the counter products.
-Some examples are: Afrin®, Dristan®, Nostrilla®, Rhofade®, and Vicks®.
+Oxymetazoline has been used to treat nasal congestion, eye inflammation, and skin redness.
+It works by making the blood vessels narrower (constricting blood vessels).
+Oxymetazoline can be found in prescription products and in many over the counter products, such as Afrin®, Dristan®, Nostrilla®, Rhofade®, and Vicks®.

 I take oxymetazoline.
 Can it make it harder for me to get pregnant?